Biomedical engineers combine engineering and materials science with medical knowledge to design equipment to diagnose and treat illnesses.

 Related courses at City

-Whatever your level of interest in becoming a biomedical engineer, City's courses can help you take one step closer to a career, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.
+Whatever your level of interest in becoming a biomedical engineer, City's courses can help you take one step closer to a career as a biomedical engineer, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.

 Who can I work for as a biomedical engineer?